trozler/myfpl-cli/README.md

 ### How to install

-Using pip it is very easy, simply run the following:
+Using pip simply run:

 ```
 $ pip3 install myfpl
 $ myfpl <your args go here>
 ```

+Note:
-Note: Do not use `sudo pip3 install myfpl`, as this will leads to issues with file permissions.\_
+* Do not use `sudo pip3 install myfpl`, as this will leads to issues with file permissions for `config.json`.
+And requires you to run `sudo myfpl` for every command.

-If you want to clone using git instead of pip, here's how you do it.
+If you want to clone the project do the following.
 ```
 $ cd ~
 $ git clone https://github.com/trozler/myfpl.git